dabg3/EASY/README.md

 A provider must be configured to authenticate properly.
 Note: only authentication via oauth is supported right now, basic auth will be added in future.

-Gmail configuration `gmail-conf.json`, client is confidential and requires a secret
+`gmail-conf.json`, client is confidential and requires a secret
 ```json
 {
     "client_id": "<assigned by the authorization server after registration>",